praveens-git-bit/PreDay_Ignite2024/Exercise6.md

 ![task-3.1.2.png](media/labMedia/exercise5_1.9.png)

->**Note:** Copilot may not respond as expected,please copy and paste the following code to obtain the result:
+>**Note:** Copilot may not respond as expected, please copy and paste the following code to obtain the result:

 ```
 # Load the table into a Spark DataFrame